-Don’t be fooled by the rumors that turkeys are thoughtless.
-These roly-poly birds have a few tricks up their wings.
+Don’t be fooled by the rumors that turkeys are silly.
+These impressive birds are smarter than you think—and these facts below help prove it.

-The turkey is an American bird, so why does it share its name with a country on the other side of the world?
-Laziness, mostly.
-Turkish traders had been importing African guinea fowl to Europe for some time when North American explorers started shipping M. gallopavo back to the Old World.
+The turkey is a North American bird, but it shares its name with a country in Asia.
+Turkish traders had been importing African guinea fowl to Europe for some time when North American explorers started shipping Meleagris gallopavo back to the Old World.
 The American birds looked kind of like the African turkey-cocks, and so Europeans called them turkeys.
 Eventually, the word turkey came to describe M. gallopavo exclusively.

-By the early 20th century, the combination of overzealous hunting and habitat destruction had dwindled the turkey populations down to 30,000.
+By the early 20th century, the combination of overzealous hunting and habitat destruction had caused turkey population to dwindle to just 30,000 birds.
 With the help of conservationists, the turkey made a comeback.
 The birds are now so numerous that they’ve become a nuisance in some parts of the country.

 Like all birds, turkeys don’t have teeth, so they’ve got to enlist some extra help to break down their food.
 Each swallowed mouthful goes first into a chamber called a proventriculus, which uses stomach acid to start softening the food.
-From there, food travels to the gizzard, where specialized muscles smash it into smaller pieces.
+From there, food travels to the gizzard, where specialized muscles grind it into smaller pieces.

 Turkeys of both sexes purr, whistle, cackle, and yelp, but only the males gobble.
 A gobble is the male turkey’s version of a lion’s roar, announcing his presence to females and warning his rivals to stay away.
 To maximize the range of their calls, male turkeys often gobble from the treetops.

-Due to their deliciousness, turkeys have a lot of natural predators.
+Turkeys have many natural predators, including coyotes, raccoons, eagles, and owls.
 As the sun goes down, the turkeys go up—into the trees.
 They start by flying onto a low branch, then clumsily hop their way upward, branch by branch, until they reach a safe height.

-The wattle is the red dangly bit under the turkey’s chin.
-The red thing on top of the beak is called a snood.
+The wattle is the red dangly skin under the turkey’s chin.
+The red skin on top of the beak is called a snood.
 Both sexes have those, too, but they’re more functional in male turkeys.
 Studies have shown that female turkeys prefer mates with longer snoods, which may indicate health and good genes.